acapela/monorepo/backend/README.md

 2. replace `<YOUR-PERSONAL.local.lt-DOMAIN>` with your loca.lt domain (it's the one you see when the server starts)
 3. run it, you'll now have the manifest in your clipboard
 4. go to https://api.slack.com/apps?new_app=1 and use the manifest to create a new app
+   1. make sure to give it a unique name and command name
 5. fill out `SLACK_CLIENT_ID`, `SLACK_CLIENT_SECRET` and `SLACK_SIGNING_SECRET` in your `.env`, based on your new app's info

 ```javascript